wusui/immaculate_cheat/README.md

 Rather than functioning like a traditional README.md document, I am going to treat this file like a running diary of progress that I make toward this goal.

-## FIRST CODE CHECKIN
+## FIRST CODE CHECKIN (SKIP IF NOT INTERESTED IN CODE)

 October 24, 2023.

  - get_everybody.py
  - get_player_teams.py

 Get_everybody.py reads https://www.baseballreference.com/leaders/leaders_most_franchises.shtml and produces a list of players (named by a portion of the url for their page).
 The code handles players since 1950 in addition to players listed separately in the get_others() function.

 Get_player_teams.py writes a dict to plyr_info.json that contains lists of teams that players have played for indexed by player-id.
 It scrapes the baseball-reference website and so contains code that slows down the requests so that the website does not shut the connection down because it is communicating with a bot.

+### SECOND CODE CHECKIN (SKIP IF NOT INTERESTED IN CODE)

+October 28, 2023.